 - This recipe yields eggplant slices with a chewy skin and creamy flesh.
 If you like the crispy outer texture that roasted vegetables can sometimes get, cut the eggplant into smaller pieces.

 - You can pretty much change the seasonings as well to match whatever you may wish to eat the eggplant with.
-Add garlic powder, basil, oregano, lemon pepper, thyme, garlic seasoning, Montreal chicken seasoning,… fresh and healthy every time.
+Add garlic powder, fresh basil, oregano, lemon pepper, thyme, garlic seasoning, Montreal chicken seasoning, or fresh herbs… fresh and healthy every time.

 - If you want a little kick to it you can add red pepper flakes before putting in the oven.

 - Use this recipe with eggplant cubes as well, just toss them with the oil mixture.

 Refrigerate leftovers in an airtight container for up to 4 days, reheat in a 300F oven.

 My mom always peeled hers, and so I did.
 Until I think it was 2015 when one of my fellow bloggers convinced me not to.
 So sometimes I peel it into strips and other times I do not peel at all.
 From my experience, peeling completely will result in a collapsed and mushy eggplants.

 Well it depends on you.
 Some people like it mushy while others don't.
 So I would suggest testing it with a toothpick, you'll feel the texture of the eggplant and sense it yourself.